Korean cuisine: Dining

 Other than the etiquette mentioned above, blowing one's nose when having a meal is considered an inappropriate act as well.

 The eldest male at the table was always served first, and was commonly served in the men's quarters by the women of the house.
 Women usually dined in a separate portion of the house after the men were served.
 The eldest men or women always ate before the younger family members.
 The meal was usually quiet, as conversation was discouraged during meals.
 In modern times, these rules have become lax, as families usually dine together now and use the time to converse.
 Of the remaining elements of this decorum, one is that the younger members of the table should not pick up their chopsticks or start eating before the elders of the table or guests and should not finish eating before the elders or guests finish eating.

 In Korea, unlike in other East Asian cuisines such as Chinese and Japanese, the rice or soup bowl is not lifted from the table when eating from it.
 This is due to the fact that each diner is given a metal spoon along with the chopsticks known collectively as sujeo.
 The use of the spoon for eating rice and soups is expected.
 There are rules which reflect the decorum of sharing communal side dishes; rules include not picking through the dishes for certain items while leaving others, and the spoon used should be clean, because usually diners put their spoons in the same serving bowl on the table.
 Diners should also cover their mouths when using a toothpick after the meal.

 The table setup is important as well, and individual place settings, moving from the diner's left should be as follows: rice bowl, spoon, then chopsticks.
 Hot foods are set to the right side of the table, with the cold foods to the left.
 Soup must remain on the right side of the diner along with stews.
 Vegetables remain on the left along with the rice, and kimchi is set to the back while sauces remain in the front.

 Drinking

-The manner of drinking alcoholic drinks while dining is significant in Korean dining etiquette.
-Each diner is expected to face away from the eldest male and cover his mouth when drinking alcohol.

-According to Hyang Eum Ju Rye, the drinking etiquette established in Choseon dynasty, it is impolite for a king and his vassal, a father and his son, or a teacher and his student to drink face to face.
-Also, a guest should not refuse the first drink offered by host, and in the most formal situations, the diner should politely twice refuse a drink offered by the eldest male or a host.
-When the host offers for the third time, then finally the guest can receive it.
-If the guest refuses three times, drink is not to be offered any more.
+The manner of drinking alcoholic beverages while dining is significant in Korean dining etiquette.
+Each diner is expected to face away from the eldest male and cover their mouth when drinking alcohol.
+According to Hyang Eum Ju Rye, during the Choseon dynasty, it was impolite for a king and his vassal, a father and his son, or a teacher and his student to drink face to face.
+Also, a guest should not refuse the first drink offered by a host, and in the most formal situations, the diner should twice politely refuse a drink offered by the eldest male or a host.
+When the host offers for the third time, then finally the guest can accept it.
+If the guest refuses three times, the drink is not to be offered again.